Complete DaVinci Resolve Tutorial for Beginners! (UPDATED)

 How to Get Started with DaVinci Resolve

 The ‘Project Manager Window’ is the first screen you’ll see when you open DaVinci Resolve and it’s essentially like your launch pad.
-Here, you can see existing projects that you’ve already created or you can start new ones by clicking on ‘New Project’ at the bottom of the screen.
+Here, you can see existing projects that you’ve already created or you can start new ones by clicking on ‘New Project’ at the bottom right corner of the screen.

-Once you’ve selected a project, you’ll be taken to the ‘DaVinci Resolve Interface’ where you can access different ‘workspaces’ that allow you to complete certain functions such as editing, color grading and special effects editing.
+Once you’ve selected a project, you’ll be taken to the DaVinci Resolve interface where you can access different ‘workspaces’ that allow you to complete certain functions such as editing, color grading and special effects editing.

-These workspaces are:
+These different workspaces in DaVinci Resolve are:

 • Media: where you import & store all the media you’ll be using in your video